Read time 4 minutes

 After fulfilling required conditions, execute the following cmdlet.

-The manual method seems easy but in actual, it has some minus points as well.
+The manual method seems easy, but in actuality, it has some minus points as well.

 So, it is hard to rely singly on this PowerShell method to export Exchange backup files to PST.

 If you encounter any of the aforementioned issues and encounter difficulties when attempting to export Exchange mailboxes to PST, rest assured that a comprehensive solution for Exchange data backup and recovery is available to you – the EDB to PST Converter tool.
 Some plus points of the tool are: